Microeconomics III 2400-PP2MI3a

 Required readings:

 • Varian Hal R. (2019), Intermediate Microeconomics: a modern approach, W.W.
-Norton (also in ebook format)
+Norton (ebook format is not available in a library)

 • Bergstrom T.C., H.R.
 Varian (2009), Test bank for Intermediate Microeconomics A Modern Approach, W.W.Norton